Medical Laboratory Technician

 Graduates of the Medical Laboratory Technician or Medical Laboratory Assistant Program are employed in hospital laboratories, physicians’ offices, and other laboratory facilities as Medical Laboratory Technicians (MLT) or Medical Laboratory Assistant (MLA).
 These graduates are allied-health professionals that perform analyses in the areas of microbiology, hematology, immunology, biochemistry, and immunohematology.

-Median annual earnings of Medical Laboratory Technicians was between $57,800 - $75,560 per year in 2022.
+Median annual earnings of Medical Laboratory Technicians was $60,780 per year and $29.22 per hour in 2023.
 (Source: U.S. Department of Labor Bureau of Labor Statistics)

 Degrees and Certificates